mspinelli/hf-ai-agents-course-local/README.md

 ollama pull hf.co/bartowski/Qwen2.5-Coder-32B-Instruct-GGUF:Q6_K_L
 ```

-> **Note** You can get find the command to download any specific quantization by clicking on the quantization and then selecting `Use this model -> Ollama` from [this](https://huggingface.co/bartowski/Qwen2.5-Coder-32B-Instruct-GGUF) page.
+> **Note**: You can get find the command to download any specific quantization by clicking on the quantization and then selecting `Use this model -> Ollama` from [this](https://huggingface.co/bartowski/Qwen2.5-Coder-32B-Instruct-GGUF) page.

+**Step 9.** Create a `.env` file in the repo's root and set the appropriate values using `.env.example` as a guide.

 ## Smolagents (Unit 2.1 in the course)